LESFMIP-sprint/sprint-info/docs/setup.md

     1. Several work packages have been actively making plans on what they would like to do.
 If you are unsure of what analysis you are planning on doing in the first instance speak with your work package leader and/or centre lead (you can see who this is in the sign-up spread sheet).
 If that fails contact someone from the signup spreadsheet with similar interests to you.

-    2. Take a look at the sample data on JASMIN to make sure the data you want to work with is there and looks correct.
-The sample data can be found here on JASMIN:  /gws/nopw/j04/canari/shared/large-ensemble/priority/HIST2
+    2. Take a look at the data on JASMIN to make sure the data you want to work with is there and looks correct.
+The data can be found here on JASMIN:  /gws/nopw/j04/canari/shared/large-ensemble/priority/ ([for more details on the data](data.md))

 6. Shared datasets and shared analysis